 The soft breeze made the flowers nod and surround me with their sweet scents.
-Sitting beside the hummingbird feeder, I got to enjoy the whirring of hummingbird wings as they flitted around, visiting the feeder, nearby flowers, and defended their territory.
-Other birds sang from surrounding trees.
+Sitting beside the hummingbird feeder, I got to enjoy the whirring of hummingbird wings as they flitted around visiting the feeder, nearby flowers, and defending their territory.
+Other birds sang from nearby trees.
 To say it was delightful would be an understatement.

 I spend as much time as I can in my front yard garden, planting and tending flowering plants, but I hardly let myself enjoy it.
 Oh, I try.
 I sit on my front porch fully intending to relax and take it all in, but it doesn’t take long before my eyes see faded flowers that need to be deadheaded or weeds that need to be pulled, so I either have to get to work or go back in the house.
-This particular afternoon was like a gift, like God was telling me to just “be still” and know that He is God.
+This particular afternoon was like a gift, like God was telling me to just “be still.”

 He says, “Be still, and know that I am God; I will be exalted among the nations, I will be exalted in the earth.”
 Psalm 46:10 NIV

 I can’t be outside in this beautiful country and not be aware of how God provides for me, both for practical needs such as food and shelter, but also spiritual needs such as peace and relaxation.
-Sometimes I wonder what heaven is like.
-Scripture speaks of pearly gates and golden streets, but I hope He also has beautiful trees, gardens, and birds.
-Gardens were His idea, afterall.
+I feel closer and connected to Him.